- Tiered, variable interest rates depending on your account balance as follows:

 - A minimum balance of £500 is required in your account

-- View your account and send secure messages via our online service (restrictions apply)
+- View your account and send secure messages via our online service (restrictions apply).
+NB: You cannot give a notice request online

 - Deposits can be made via bank transfer, Direct Debit or by cheque